MadryLab/dataset-interfaces/README.md

 )
 ```

-Once all the class tokens are learned, we can create a custom tokenizer and text encoder pre-loaded with these tokens:
+Once all the class tokens are learned, we can create a custom tokenizer and text encoder with these tokens:

 ```python
 import inference_utils as infer_utils